Particular/docs.particular.net/nservicebus/upgrades/5to6/index.md

 In previous versions of NServiceBus, to send or publish messages within a message handler or other extension interfaces, the message session (`IBus` interface in Versions 5 and below) was accessed via container injection.
 In Versions 6 injecting the message session is no longer required.
 Message handlers and other extension interfaces now provide context parameters such as `IMessageHandlerContext` or `IEndpointInstance` which give access to the same functions that used to be available via the `IBus` interface.

-For more details on the various scenarios when using IBus, see: [Migrating from IBus](moving-away-from-ibus.md).
+INFO: For more details on the various scenarios when using IBus, see: [Migrating from IBus](moving-away-from-ibus.md).